Do I qualify for a Scholarship Funding Award?

 3. Can I apply for a Scholarship Funding Award for a 4-year Integrated Master’s Course?

-4. Will I receive funding if I study at a University outside of the UK?
+4. Will I receive funding if I study at a university outside of the UK?

 5. How do I decide on my Insurance Offer?

 The conditions of your insurance offer must be considerably lower than the conditions of your first choice.
 In making your choices for your UCAS application you must consider courses at undergraduate level which have entry requirements which you can meet.
 Your aim is to secure a place in an undergraduate course.
-However, if you are unable to meet the entry requirements for courses at undergraduate level, you can apply for Foundation Degree courses (see Q 8 & Q 9 below).
+However, if you are unable to meet the entry requirements for courses at undergraduate level, you can apply for Foundation Year (see Q 8 & Q 9 below).

 Once I get my results in August…